KittyGiraudel/SJSJ/_glossary/PROTOTYPEJS.md

 ---
 title: Prototype
-description: a JavaScript framework that aims to ease development of dynamic web applications.
+excerpt: a JavaScript framework that aims to ease development of dynamic web applications.
 It offers a familiar class-style OO framework, extensive Ajax support, higher-order programming constructs, and easy DOM manipulation
 ---

 # Prototype